vulcanize/uniswap-watcher-ts/packages/codegen/README.md

 * Create the databases configured in `environments/local.toml`.

-* Update the derived state checkpoint settings in `environments/local.toml`.
+* Update the state checkpoint settings in `environments/local.toml`.

 ### Customize